 To prove that she has an adventurous side, ten-year-old Zulayka attempts to balance on the edge of a hotel pool, even though she’s been left alone and doesn’t know how to swim.
 Unfortunately, the girl loses her balance and falls into the deep end, where she must overcome her fear—and her vivid imagination—if she hopes to reach safety.
 Performers will be challenged to create memorable underwater sequences as well as demonstrate emotional moments between close-knit family members.

-This play was written based on stories submitted from elementary students to the playwright.
-It therefore has the flavor of a whimsical/non-sensical story that a child would tell!
+This play was written based on stories submitted by elementary students to the playwright.
+It, therefore, has the flavor of a whimsical/non-sensical story that a child would tell!
 If you are working with students on any sort of devised work, this would be a great short script to introduce children to original works based on stories or prompts!

 Excerpt from the play: